-Be it the differences in the operating system, processor, display, or performance, there is a lot to think about when considering both devices.
-Yet only one laptop can come away the victor.
+Here we take a look at these two older models to see which is the better buy.
+Be it the differences in the operating system, processor, display, or performance, there is a lot to think about when considering both.
+Yet only one laptop can walk away as the victor.

-The Huawei MateBook 13 and the MacBook Air are similar, but with subtle differences.
-Both devices are sporting aluminum finishes that are thin and light, but Apple’s MacBook Air comes in Space Gray, gold, and silver.
+The 2019 Huawei MateBook 13 and the 2018 MacBook Air are similar, but with subtle differences.
+Both devices sport aluminum finishes that are thin and light, but Apple’s MacBook Air comes in Space Gray, Gold, and Silver.
 The MateBook 13 only comes in Mystic Silver (with integrated graphics) and Space Gray (with dedicated graphics).

-Huawei’s MateBook 13 is slimmer than the MacBook Air, coming in with a width of 11.26 inches, and a thickness of 0.59 inches.
-That is just slightly smaller than the MacBook Air, which comes in with a width of 11.97 inches, and a thickness of 0.61 inches.
-Apparently Apple put that extra thickness to good use, because the MacBook Air feels more rigid than the MateBook 13, which has some flex in the lid and the center of the hinge.
+Huawei’s MateBook 13 has a width of 11.26 inches and a thickness of 0.59 inches.
+That is just slightly thinner and smaller than the MacBook Air with its width of 11.97 inches and its thickness of 0.61 inches.
+Apple put that extra thickness to good use, however, as the MacBook Air feels more rigid than its rival.
+The MateBook 13 has some flex in the lid and the center of the hinge.

 More laptop comparisons

 - MacBook Air vs. MacBook Pro

 - MateBook X Pro vs. Dell XPS 13

 The keyboards are different between the two devices.
 Apple’s MacBook Air sports the third-generation butterfly keyboard from the 2018 MacBook Pro.
 Huawei’s MateBook 13 features an edge-to-edge keyboard with a total key travel of 1.2mm, which some may like for its better travel space between keys.
 We found the MacBook Air keys to be a bit too shallow when typing.